 The flagstones are available in four colours, ‘Limestone’, ‘Old Minster’, ‘Slate Grey’, and ‘Old Cotswold’, each providing a natural appearance common in surrounding villages.
 Combining a variety of sizes and colourings can provide a natural Cotswold look to your patio.

-We’re a family-owned company operating in the local area for more than 30 years.
-What is the best material for patios?
-We can answer your question using our unrivalled knowledge of the local stone types and their properties and suitability for your purposes.
+We’re a family-owned company operating in the local Oxford area for more than 30 years, including Banbury, Witney, Newbury, Bicester, Didcot.
+We hope you enjoyed our article on the different types of patios and which is best for your garden.
+We can answer your questions using our unrivalled knowledge of the local stone types and their properties and suitability for your purposes.